hashicorp/terraform-provider-vsphere/docs/data-sources/resource_pool.md

   the resource pool is located.
 This can be omitted if the search path used in `name` is an absolute path.
 For default datacenters, use the id attribute from an empty `vsphere_datacenter` data source.
+* `parent_resource_pool_id` - (Optional) The [managed object ID][docs-about-morefs]
+  of the parent resource pool.
+When specified, the `name` parameter is used to find a child resource pool with the given name under this parent resource pool.

 [docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider